Y12 Work Experience Programme

 - To apply for Physics you need to be studying Physics and Maths.

-Please note that placements within Life Sciences, the National Heart and Lung Institute and Surgery and Cancer are aimed at those wanting to study Life Sciences (e.g. biology, biochemistry, biological sciences, ecology and microbiology) and not prospective medical students.
+Please note that placements within Life Sciences and the National Heart and Lung Institute are aimed at those wanting to study Life Sciences (e.g. biology, biochemistry, biological sciences, ecology and microbiology) and not prospective medical students.
+This work experience programme will not aid an application to study Medicine and guidance on finding appropriate work experience placements can be found on the Medical Schools Council website.

 If you have any queries in regards to your application or summer schools in general, please see our General FAQs in the first instance.